Skip to main content

 Why is it important for my child to get healthy snacks?

 The eating habits children get into when they’re little can influence the way they eat later on in life and affect their longer-term health and wellbeing.
-The aim of the Scheme is to make sure that as many children as possible attending eligible childcare settings receive the benefits of milk or specified non-dairy alternatives and a healthy snack.
-This will help them get into the habit of drinking milk and snacking on fruit and vegetables from an early age.
+The aim of the SMHSS is to make sure that as many children as possible attending eligible childcare settings receive the nutritional benefit of free milk or a milk alternative and a healthy snack.
+This will help them develop healthy eating habits from an early age that can last into later life.

 What’s included?